Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Zone multi-effects and scene multi-effects

-A total of 90 effect types are available to each of the three keyboard zones that we just mentioned.
+A total of 90 effect types are available to each of the three keyboard zones that I just mentioned.
 That means the effects used in each zone are entirely independent of each other.
 So, you could have some chorus on an electric piano sound, some chorus on a synth bass patch, and a little reverb on your lead sound.

 EQ and Tone Color are also offered per zone.